 - Does this help the business or my team achieve a specific goal?

 - Is this in line with my core values? (what are they if I haven't identified them - check out this video from Brian Tracy)

 - Does this help or benefit my customer/audience/family/community?

 - Will I be proud of the result of this decision at the end?

 I believe in the full holistic view of sales development.
 Knowing your YES criteria is one of them as it determines the extent to which you can contribute at your best for your customers.

-If you're a key account manager, sales leader, consultant or coach wanting to get more from your customer relationships.
+If you're a key account manager, sales leader, consultant or executive wanting to get more from your customer relationships.
 Get connected to my customer growth email list.
 You can start the process of learning a new framework of thinking to growth. www.jermaineedwards.com